cwi-dis/2immerse-editor/Tutorial Live Triggering.md

 The 2IMMERSE Editor has an option for live triggering events that are embedded in a timeline document.
 The live triggering is recorded and the resulting experience can be stored in a copy of the document that can be used to replay the experience created in this way.

-In this tutorial we will not address how to create a timeline document with embedded events and assume it is available.
+### Preparing your timeline document

+For use with the trigger tool your timeline document must have _layout.json_ and bits of _client.json_ included in the timeline document.
+Your document must also include triggerable events.

+For a terse description of the XML needed for this see [docs/live\_tool\_support.md](docs/live_tool_support.md) or look at the example in `technical-samples/301-motogp-events`.

-##Starting the tool
+## Starting the tool

 The 2IMMERSE Editor does not require installation, simply start up the web application:
 <https://2immerse-editor-edge.platform.2immerse.eu/>